Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Introduction

+We also examine the performance of our proposed approaches by applying them to a clinical data set of over 63,000 observations made of patients who underwent kidney transplantation in our partner hospital and faced NODAT.
+We find promising results, indicating that using $\DAV$ and $\SAV$ yields notable improvements over the treatment regime used in practice; depending on the decision-maker's pessimism level, these improvements are in the ranges (10\%, 42\%) and (10\%, 32\%) for $\DAV$ and $\SAV$, respectively.
+Furthermore, we observe that the performance of the $\SAV$ regime is much more robust to the value of the pessimism level (parameter $\alpha$) than that of $\DAV$, and hence, a decisions-maker who uses $\SAV$ does not need to be worried about the value of $\alpha$ s/he uses in obtaining an optimal treatment regime.
 We further investigate the performance of our proposed approaches using simulations experiments (synthetic data).
 Our results show that $\DAV$ and $\SAV$ can improve the observed regime by an amount that ranges in (1\%,\,37\%) and (1\%,\,8\%), respectively.
 Furthermore, we make use of our simulation experiments to quantify the robustness of our approaches to model ambiguity, and find that $\DAV$ and the $\SAV$ are able to strongly shield against model ambiguity: the gain loss under these approaches compared to an imaginary oracle who knows both the true data generating model and the optimal treatment regime under that model is very low (below 0.6\%), regardless of the value of $\alpha$.
 Thus, a decision-maker who is facing model ambiguity can make use of our proposed approaches and obtain a treatment policy that has a similar performance to that of an imaginary decision-maker who knows both the true data generating model and the optimal policy under that model.
 Finally, our results show that the gain loss compared to such an imaginary decision-maker has a U-shape curve in the pessimism level: the minimum loss for both $\DAV$ and $\SAV$ are obtained at a mid-value of $\alpha$.
-This implies that (a) using extreme cases of $\alpha =0$ (a maximax view) or $\alpha=1$ (a maximin view) is almost never {\em robustness-maximizing}, and (b) by viewing $\alpha$ as a tuning parameter (when needed) in our proposed approaches, one can efficiently obtain a treatment regime that performs best across all possible pessimism levels.
+This implies that (a) using extreme cases of $\alpha =0$ (a maximax view) or $\alpha=1$ (a maximin view) is almost never {\em robustness-maximizing}, and (b) by viewing $\alpha$ as a tuning parameter (when needed) in our proposed approaches, one can obtain a treatment regime that performs best across all possible pessimism levels.

 In closing this section, we note that our work in incorporating model ambiguity a priori in the analyses not only provides robustness to potential misspecifications, but more broadly, can bridge the gap between two philosophical views of decision-making using causal inference: {\em model-based} and {\em model-free}.
 The former postulates that any sensible causal reasoning for decision-making needs to be based on a specific model and set of assumptions in addition to data, while the latter advocates that it needs to rely only on data.
 We hope that our work in taking a middle ground and considering a cloud of models can serve as a step for future research in trying to further bridge the gap between the two.
 The importance of doing so has its roots in seminal work in Statistical Decision Theory \citep[see, e.g.,][]{Wald1939, Wald1945, Wald1950}, but has also been highlighted in various more recent studies.
 For example, \cite{Manski2021} emphasizes that ``models can at most approximate actualities" and highlights that statistical inference for decision-making needs to be performed across all feasible models.
 Similarly, referring to the famous quote from \cite{Box1979}, \cite{Watson2016} state that ``statisticians are taught from an early stage that essentially all models are wrong, but some are useful," and stress that decision-making needs to rely on a set of models that are misspecified (hence ``wrong") but useful in that they can be ``helpful for aiding actions (taking decisions)."